matrix-org/matrix.org/content/blog/2023/11/2023-11-10-fosdem-cfp.md

 +++
 date = "2023-11-10"
-title = "Call for Participation for the FOSDEM 2024 Matrix Devroom"
+title = "Call for Participation to the FOSDEM 2024 Matrix Devroom"

 [taxonomies]
 author = ["Thib"]